Back to blog

 The false choice

 Manual rewrites burn budget and leave the business running on the legacy system for years.
 Our migration data shows the average enterprise Forms application carries between 200 and 600 screens, 1,500 to 4,000 PL/SQL triggers, and a decade of undocumented business rules.
-Rewriting that by hand is a multi-year archaeology project.
+Rewriting that by hand is a multi-year archaeology project — and a full comparison of the five alternatives in 2026 shows where each option tends to succeed or fail.

 Automated translators flip the trade-off.
 They’re fast, but they treat the .fmb file as the source of truth and emit modern syntax that preserves every legacy assumption.
 The result compiles.
 It also carries forward the same coupling, the same procedural patterns, and the same maintenance debt.